rcaileff/career_ladders/software_engineering/software_ui_engineer.md

 ## UI / Design
 * Same as SE I

-# Sr. Software Engineer I
+# Sr. UI Software Engineer I
 ## Language Knowledge
 * Familiar with more than one  programming language and client-side Javascript framework